Vision and Values

 The four principles of the EYFS underpin our Curriculum:

-- A Unique Child – every child is unique and develop in different ways and at different rates; they are constantly learning and have the capacity to be resilient, capable, confident and self- assured.
+- A Unique Child – every child is unique and develops in different ways and at different rates; they are constantly learning and have the capacity to be resilient, capable, confident and self- assured.

 - Positive Relationships – children learn to be strong and independent through key person relationships which are warm and loving, sensitive, responsive and supportive.